 The PrEP@Home program is an integrated system that incorporates all components of a standard PrEP follow-up visit, including HIV and STD testing.
 It is designed to replace three out of four in-person visits that are recommended for PrEP users each year.

 PrEP@Home was tested by 58 MSM PrEP users in the United States who replaced a single in-person follow-up visit with a home-care visit.
 The participants received a discreet testing kit in the mail that included a behavioral survey, four self-collection specimen tests, written and video instructions and a prepaid overnight mailer with shipping instructions.

 Laboratory and behavior survey results were securely sent to the patient’s health care provider.
 Patients with positive, concerning or insufficient results were instructed to follow up with their provider.
 Those with adequate results could have their PrEP prescription renewed without an in-person visit.

 Of the 55 participants who completed the pilot study, all but four submitted sufficient specimen samples needed for laboratory testing.
-Nine-three percent of participants had their PrEP prescriptions renewed based on their laboratory and behavioral survey results.
+Ninety-three percent of participants had their PrEP prescriptions renewed based on their laboratory and behavioral survey results.